The Science Behind Better Hiring

 Predicts performance.

-The difference between gambling on a hire and actually knowing who will perform.
+The difference between gambling and knowing who will perform.

 Three Pillars